Kaderde/teched2025-msad/exercises/ex2/README.md

 ## Why This Matters

 * **Business Impact:** Undetected attacks lead to data breaches, financial loss, and loss of customer trust.
-* **Compliance Risk:** Failure to log and monitor violates regulations, leading to fines and penalties.
+* **Compliance Risk:** Failure to log and monitor violates regulations such [PCI-DSS requirements](https://www.pcisecuritystandards.org/standards/) for protecting payment card information and the principle of least privilege.
 * **Security Risk:** Attackers can operate unnoticed, and incidents cannot be properly investigated.

 ## 🔐 CAP Security Concept: